Afghan president visits key city, week after Taliban raid

 - 'Queen of Soul' Aretha Franklin dies at 76 WATCH

+In Kabul, the U.N. office for humanitarian assistance said fighting was continuing on Ghazni’s outskirts.
+According to a report by OCHA, released late Thursday, water and electricity have yet to be restored in many areas of the city of 270,000 people.

-The five-day battles with the Taliban in Ghazni, the capital of Ghazni province, killed at least 100 members of Afghan security forces and 35 civilians before calm was restored on Tuesday.
+The five-day battles with the Taliban in Ghazni, killed at least 100 members of Afghan security forces and 35 civilians before calm was restored on Tuesday.
+The OCHA report quotes “unverifiable numbers” that put the civilian death toll at more than 200.

-The Taliban still hold sway in much of the province.
+Even though they were pushed back from the city, the Taliban still hold sway in much of Ghazni province.

+During the fighting, the Taliban destroyed the main telecommunication tower, just outside of Ghazni, and torched the television and radio station in the city.
+According to the OCHA report, mobile phone connection was gradually returning but outages remain frequent.